 ➤ What activities are included in Outdoor Adventures? (ages 7-10) Outdoor Adventures offers both land and water activities.
 Under the direction of our certified instructors and counselors, these campers will balance their days enjoying adventure activities such as archery, canoeing, fishing, ropes course, hiking, tubing, and creeking, along with arts & crafts, soccer, and games.
 Every day will include a fun dip in the pool.
 See this video from Heather and Amy.

 ➤ Do campers need to bring a SNACK and LUNCH?
 Yes!
 Each camper brings a bag lunch and snack.
 We recommend that your camper’s lunch and snack include healthy items that fuel them for a day of adventure (ex: protein, carb, fruit, veggie).
 Many campers use small coolers with ice packs which keep food and drinks satisfactorily cold for the day.
 Water breaks are taken frequently throughout the day.
-Water is provided, but campers should bring their own refillable water bottles (labeled with name).
-On Friday, all campers except Extreme Adventurers (who are off campus) enjoy two complimentary pieces of cheese pizza for lunch.
+Water is provided, but campers need to bring their own refillable water bottles (labeled with name).
+The second Friday of each two-week session, all campers except Extreme Adventurers (who are off campus) enjoy two complementary pieces of cheese pizza for lunch.
 If your child has an allergy or doesn’t care for pizza, please pack an alternative lunch that day.
-See this video from Heather and Amy.

 ➤ Where do campers spend their day?
 Young Adventures and Backyard Explorers spend time both inside our air-conditioned classrooms and outside on campus.
 Outdoor Adventurers, Equestrian Campers, and Extreme Adventurers are outside all day.
 The Outdoor Adventures groups will travel to local lakes, creeks, the canal towpath and Potomac River for fishing, canoeing, and other water activities.
 Extreme Adventure campers will often travel to further recreational sites, such as Sugarloaf Mountain, Harper’s Ferry, Sandy Spring Adventure Park, Greenbrier State Park, and the Monocacy River for their activities, including rock climbing, canoeing, rafting, fishing, and their overnight “survival skills” trip.
 See Facebook for more videos about program-specific adventures.

 ➤ How many children are with a counselor?
-Backyard Explorers have up to 22 campers in their group with three counselors, while Young Adventures have up to 24 campers with three counselors.
-Outdoor Adventures are in groups of 12-15 with one counselor and Extreme Adventures have one group of 16-22 children with two counselors.
+Backyard Explorers have up to 18 campers in their group with three counselors, while Young Adventures have up to 12 campers with two counselors.
+Outdoor Adventures are in groups of 12-15 with one counselor and Extreme Adventures have one group of 18 children with two counselors.
 Additional certified instructors join the Outdoor Adventures and Extreme groups for various activities, as needed.
 Equestrian Adventures have 10 children, with one counselor.
 When the children are riding, there are no more than 6 children with one instructor and one assistant.

 ➤ What do you do on weather related “code red” days?
 Activities are modified to allow less time in the sun, and more time in the water and the woods.
 The Equestrian and Outdoor Adventures campers will use air-conditioned rooms in the afternoon, or at other times as needed, for some “cool down” time.
 Drinking water is important EVERY DAY and on “code red” days we are especially insistent that the children take regular water breaks.
 The campers also enjoy our “water misting” system to cool off after activities throughout the camp season.
 The staff is trained to be especially alert on hot days for any change in the physical condition of a camper.